Makepeace Island: History

 Gardens and indoor decor include giant sculptures, teak, granite and stone finishes, volcanic boulder bathtubs, ornamental lighting and antiquities and furniture commissioned and acquired in Bali, Java and elsewhere throughout Indonesia.

 In July, 2011, Makepeace Island was officially opened as 'Sir Richard's Australian Home' and was made available to the public for exclusive use hire.

-As A Private Island
+A private island

 After construction was completed in 2009, Makepeace Island was used as a family holiday location for the owners and a function venue for Virgin Blue.
 Hip hop group the Black Eyed Peas and photographer Russell James attended the island launch.

 In 2013 the property featured on the Seven Network's The X Factor with Natalie Bassingthwaighte and Guy Sebastian staying on the property.

 The island can hold up to 22 guests.